billwear/billwear.github.io/index.md

 alias cls='clear'
 ```

-#### Why I chose this approach
+#### Toolmaker's notes
-When switching contexts, like moving from a messy compilation log to a clean Git workflow, a partial clear leaves historical noise in your field of vision if you scroll up.
+**Removing clutter**: When switching contexts, like moving from a messy compilation log to a clean Git workflow, a partial clear leaves historical noise in your field of vision if you scroll up.
 This function guarantees that the only history present is the history of your current task.
 Command history using the arrow key isn't affected.

-Adding the cls alias removes the operational friction of an accidental cross-platform keystroke, keeping your momentum moving forward without error interrupts.
+**Countering bad habits**: Adding the `cls` alias removes the operational friction of an accidental cross-platform keystroke, keeping your momentum moving forward without error interrupts.

 [clear source on GitHub](https://github.com/billwear/cli-improved/blob/main/bin/clear.bashrc) | [clear manpage](https://github.com/billwear/cli-improved/blob/main/man/clear.1) | [clear PDF manual page](https://github.com/billwear/cli-improved/blob/main/man-pdf/clear.pdf)